 - Customer acquisition

 In all cases except for PC World and the film studios, I was ultimately responsible for all of the work that was done.
-With Capital Newspapers, I hired the staff.
+With Capital Newspapers and Responsys, I hired the staff.
 With GameHouse, I assembled a team to build a critical user experience and then to take on their brand development.

 Storytelling is an art.
 And while many marketing departments think they’ve gotten it down to a team of data analysts doing A/B testing – a valuable tool to be sure, if you don’t have great storytellers on your team, you will never be able to reach the audience in a meaningful way.

 Some believe that brand development and management is no longer of use in today’s marketing department.
 Simply hire community managers, site optimization specialists, SEO managers and data analysts, and you’ll be fine.
-But if your company doesn’t have a compelling story… if the employees don’t know why they come to work every day and if the customers don’t know what you bring to the table, you’ll never be able to make a connection.
+But if your company doesn’t have a compelling story… a compelling strategy, if the employees don’t know what problem they’re trying to solve or why they come to work every day, and if the customers don’t know what you bring to the table, you’ll never be able to make a connection.

 Storytelling is what I enjoy doing.
 It’s why I got into marketing, and I’ll be doing it the rest of my days.